Steven L Herman — Broadcast Journalist

 Steven L Herman is the chief national correspondent for the Voice of America.
 From 2017 to 2021, Steve was senior White House correspondent and subsequently VOA's White House bureau chief.

-Steve’s latest book, Behind the White House Curtain: A Senior Journalist’s Story of Covering the President — and Why It Matters, is to be published in June of 2024 by Kent State University Press.
+Steve is the author of five books.
+His latest, Behind the White House Curtain: A Senior Journalist’s Story of Covering the President — and Why It Matters, is a 2024 release from Kent State University Press.

 Steve spent more than a quarter of a century in Asia, including years of reporting from Tokyo and subsequently as a VOA correspondent and bureau chief in India, South Korea and Thailand.
 Steve also served in 2016 as VOA's senior diplomatic correspondent, based at the State Department and traveling to numerous countries with Secretary of State John Kerry.

-Steve is an adjunct associate professor at Shenandoah University and an adjunct lecturer in the journalism department at the University of Richmond.
-He has also been the JURIST Journalist in Residence at the University of Pittsburgh School of Law and a Kiplinger Fellow at Ohio University.
+Steve was a JURIST Journalist in Residence at the University of Pittsburgh School of Law and a Kiplinger Fellow at Ohio University

-Among the major news stories Steve has covered on scene over the decades include the Baneberry nuclear federal court trial (1979), MGM Grand Hotel fire (1980), Thai April Fool's coup (1981), Squeaky Fromme's prison escape (1987), the Kobe earthquake (1995), the Tokyo subway sarin attack (1995), handover of Hong Kong (1997), the war in Afghanistan (2007-2010), end of the Sri Lanka civil war (2009), the Fukushima nuclear disaster (2011), Typhoon Haiyan (2013), Thai coup (2014), the Erawan Shrine bombing (2015) and the Gorkha earthquake (2015).
-He has reported from dozens of other countries and territories, including Argentina, Bangladesh, Belgium, Bhutan, Burma, Cambodia, Canada, China, Colombia, England, Fiji, Finland, the Gaza Strip, Guam, Israel, Kashmir, Kyrgyzstan, Macau, Mexico, Morocco, Nepal, North Korea, New Zealand, Oman, Pakistan, Peru, Saipan, Saudi Arabia, Switzerland, Taiwan, Ukraine, Venezuela and Vietnam.
+Among the major news stories Steve covered on scene in Asia: The Kobe earthquake (1995), the Tokyo subway sarin attack (1995), handover of Hong Kong (1997), war in Afghanistan (2007-2010), end of the Sri Lanka civil war (2009), the Fukushima nuclear disaster (2011), Typhoon Haiyan (2013), the 2014 Thai coup d'état, the Erawan Shrine bombing (2015) and the 2015 Gorkha earthquake.
+He has reported from dozens of countries and territories in Asia, Europe, the Middle East/North Africa and throughout the Americas.

-Steve is one of the most active Washington journalists on social media with 335,000 followers across major platforms.
+Steve is one of the most active Washington journalists on social media with nearly 330,000 followers, including now on Bluesky.

-In addition to years of reporting for AP, including as the wire service's state broadcast editor in West Virginia, Steve's career has also included stints as a media executive in Asia, launching Discovery Channel and Animal Planet in Japan.
-He was an executive producer of the 2004 documentary The History of America's Secret Casinos.
-Steve was also the field producer in Sichuan, China for the video news release for the Warner Bros.
-1995 film The Amazing Panda Adventure
+In addition to years of reporting for AP, including as the wire service's state broadcast editor in West Virginia, Steve's career included a stint as a media executive, launching Discovery Channel and Animal Planet in Japan.
+He was an executive producer of a documentary, The History of America's Secret Casinos and VNR field producer in Sichuan, China on the set of the Warner Bros. film The Amazing Panda Adventure.

 A lifelong learner who completed undergraduate or graduate level coursework at UNLV, The New School, University of Bath and the Harvard Extension School, Steve earned a B.A. at Thomas Edison State University, an M.A. in Public Diplomacy from Mountain State University and was awarded a journalist virtual fellowship by the LMU Loyola Law School.